protozis/LBM_CYMB/README.md

 ```
 `[Selected device]`,`[Workgroup info]` and `[Kernel info]` sections describe the computing environments adapted by OpenCL program, we will discuss them later.
 For now we wnat to focus on `[Parameters]`, which connect this Lattice space simulation into a real-world model.

-Let's first take a look at the most fundamental connection: unit.
+Ok, let's take a look at the most fundamental connection: units.

-### Conversion factors
+### Conversion factors between Lattice and SI unit

 ```
 *	Length(CL): 1.000000 (m/lattice space)